Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Install MITMProxy in a FreeBSD Jail

 Even though written in Python, I’ll give mitmproxy a try next; at the very least it can be purpose-built to block YouTube ads with its rich API and Python-hook extensibility.
-It was a coin toss between mitmproxy and SSLSplit – a Metasploit hack tool – to achieve on-the-fly TLS interception, but the former can be scripted with Python and has a satisfying UI.
+It was a coin toss between mitmproxy and SSLSplit—a Metasploit hack tool—to achieve on-the-fly TLS interception, but the former can be scripted with Python and has a satisfying UI.
 Let’s go.

 First, what version of FreeBSD is this pfSense install?

-Now, according to this guide, I’ll need to set up jails myself as they are disabled in a default pfSense installation.
+Now, according to this guide, I’ll need to set up jails myself because they are disabled in a default pfSense installation.
 Not knowing FreeBSD at all before today, I had to hack around to find a URL to download the ezjail package manually.
 After another bare-metal backup, here are the steps I took:

 We need to do some hacking to get jail working on pfSense’s take on FreeBSD because jail is missing completely.
 What I’ve done is copy the jail binaries from a jail (via ezjail) back to the root system.